usecannon/cannon/packages/website/content/docs.md

 ### build

-The `build` command takes Cannonfile and generates a package in your local cannon directory.
+The `build` command will attempt to build a specified blockchain into the state defined by a Cannonfile.

 **Arguments**